UE and VR Development Technical Notes

 GenerateProjectFiles_func->end

-The operation for writing project files is in FDesktopPlatformBase::SetEngineIdentifierForProject:
+The execution of writing the project file operation is in FDesktopPlatformBase::SetEngineIdentifierForProject:

 1